Categories

 • An initial application fee

-• The cost of the four-year Oklahoma notary bond required of all Oklahoma notaries
+• The cost of a four-year, $10,000 Oklahoma notary bond required of all Oklahoma notaries

-• The cost of optional errors and omissions insurance
+• The cost of an optional errors and omissions insurance

 • A fee to file your bond with the Office of the Secretary of State